-It's a long-term (over a decade) and requires active citizen involvement throughout the life of the development process; lowincome & minority citizens encouraged for community leadership opportunities; active use of partnerships among internal & external organizations that support goals set by local citizens based on their unique visions; strategic & goal driven which is intentionally planned but not random nor driven by the availability of dollars; it requires established performance benchmarks to monitor progress by achieving them; the communities need to engage in flexible and collaborative partnership with the federal government (p.2).
+It's a long-term (over a decade) and requires active citizen involvement throughout the life of the development process; low-income & minority citizens are encouraged for community leadership opportunities; active use of partnerships among internal & external organizations that support goals set by local citizens based on their unique visions; strategic & goal-driven, which is intentionally planned but not random nor driven by the availability of dollars; it requires established performance benchmarks to monitor progress by achieving them; the communities need to engage in a flexible and collaborative partnership with the federal government (p.2).

-Mercy Corps (2010), also reached in similar conclusion about the importance of CLD to enhance the local capacity.
-The organization presented three key benefits of community-led programming in fragile environments from Iraq and Afghanistan: 1) CLD results in capacity-building by engaging with local officials and population in close working relations to run initiatives while ensuring responsibility and openness.
-2) CLD helps achieve community-building with the involvement of all concerned parties to determine and tackle the local problems, promoting inclusion and collaboration, and ensuring proper use of resources.
-3) The approach helps to ensure ownership-building by enhancing individuals' ability and readiness to play a role and contribute to initiatives to create better local settings.
+Mercy Corps (2010) also reached a similar conclusion about the importance of CLD to enhance local capacity.
+The organization presented three key benefits of community-led programming in fragile environments from Iraq and Afghanistan: 1) CLD results in capacity-building by engaging with local officials and the population in close working relations to run initiatives while ensuring responsibility and openness.
+2) CLD helps achieve community-building with the involvement of all concerned parties to determine and tackle local problems, promoting inclusion and collaboration, and ensuring the proper use of resources.
+3) The approach helps to ensure ownershipbuilding by enhancing individuals' ability and readiness to play a role and contribute to initiatives to create better local settings.